0XOday/the_grimoire/Computers/Lab-docs/Projects/Openstack/openstack/kolla install guide.md

 things we enabled in `etc/kolla/gloabls.yaml`

-we have to init `source /path/to/venv/bin/activate` the virt enrionment
+we have to init `source /path/to/venv/bin/activate` the virt environment

 ```